prrvchr/OAuth2OOo/OAuth2OOo/registration/PrivacyPolicy_en.md

 ## Introduction:

-the privacy of our OAuth2OOo software users is very important to us, and we are commited to safeguarding it.
+The privacy of OAuth2OOo software user data is very important to us and we are committed to protecting it.

 This policy explains what we do with your personal information.